Academic Year 2020-2021

 Autumn term (Term 1) is from Wednesday 1 September to Friday 22 October.
 The Autumn break is from Monday 25 October to Friday 29 October (some schools may have two weeks).

-Term 2 is from Monday 1 November to Friday 17 December.
+Term 2 is from Monday 1 November to Friday 17 December. he Christmas and New Year break is from Monday 20 December to Monday 3 January.

 How to get good grades in GCSE English